 The fusion of Rajput and Mughal architectural styles makes it one of the most visited spots in Jaipur.
 The ceiling carvings have attractive arches.
 Apart from this, rectangular Chhatris of Bengal type at the four corners on the roof are also giving a grand look to the Jal Mahal Palace on a large scale.

 The mesmerizing palace is made of red sandstones.
-Weirdly enough, there are no chambers in the palace but still have a beautiful garden where the ruler of Jaipur used to enjoy the stroll.
+Weirdly enough, there are no chambers in the palace but still have a beautiful garden where the ruler of Jaipur used to enjoy his stroll.

-When I first saw, it’s like the light sand coloured gem is floating in the deep blue of the waters of the lake around the lush green sprouts and I couldn’t keep my eyes away from it.
+When I first saw it, it was like the light sand coloured gem is floating in the deep blue of the waters of the lake around the lush green sprouts and I couldn’t keep my eyes away from it.

 However, no record tells of the establishment of the Jal Mahal.
 It was built during the famine that invaded the kingdom in the 16th century when there was a consequence acute shortage of water.

 Therefore, the ruler of Amer inspired the people living in the area to build a dam to store water to overcome the severe difficulties caused by the famine.
 That is why the dam was built on the Darbhawati River between the two surrounding hills to prevent any flood.

 Also, it was the favourite place of Rajput kings of Jaipur for duck hunting because initially it was built for hunting in that area.

 Due to all those alluring monuments, Jaipur holds a special place in my heart and it is especially ravishing at night.